SVManatee/Pico-W-RF-Chinese-Dieselheater/README.md

 Now after restarting, browse the Webpage of the Pico (You can see the IP in Thonny Terminal if its not known) You will see On/Off,+/-.
 Add the Remotecontrol to your dieselheater LCD: Push Powerbutton and Arrow down until OC shows up.
-Then press on Button on the Page.
+Then press one Button on the Page to pair it.
 The LCD should fall back in normal Mode once it succeeded.

 Start diesel-heater from Bed ;)